What does my baby look like in week 13?

 Your baby is growing fast - and you may be too!
-You might hear their heartbeat for the first time.
+You might hear their heartbeat for the first time at your antenatal appointments.

 Your baby’s hands find their way to their mouth and sometimes they look like they might be yawning or breathing.
 At this stage your baby only sleeps for a few minutes at a time but later in pregnancy, they’ll start sleeping for longer stretches and you might even notice a pattern, or routine emerging.